Skip to Main Content

 How to get a personal loan with no credit check

-2. Apply: You can apply for many no-credit-check loans online.
+2. Apply: You can apply for most no credit check loans online.
 Some lenders allow you to link your bank account for a quick and easy application process.
 With others, you may need to provide documents that prove your income, such as a pay stub or W-2.
 Since applying won't impact your credit score, you can apply with multiple lenders to compare your options.
-But consider applying for a loan that requires a hard credit check — most cap APRs at 36% and some, like OneMain Financial and Upstart, have no credit score minimum.
+But consider applying for a loan that requires a hard credit check — since most cap APRs at 36% and some, like OneMain Financial and Upstart, have no credit score minimum.

 3. Sign to accept: Choose the loan offer that best meets your needs.
-Make sure you can afford the monthly payment before signing your loan agreement.
+Make sure you can afford to repay the loan before signing your loan agreement.

-4. Get funded: Most no-credit-check lenders can transfer the funds to your bank account or in cash instantly.
+4. Get funded: Most no credit check lenders can transfer the funds to your bank account within a few days without a fee.
+Choose this option to keep costs down.

 How to compare no-credit-check loans

-• Lender reputation: Be sure to check customer reviews for each lender on third-party websites like Trustpilot.
-You may find that some no-credit-check lenders have an excellent rating, while others do not.
+• Lender reputation: Check customer reviews for each lender on third-party websites like Trustpilot.
+You may find that some no credit check lenders have an excellent rating, while others do not.

-• Rates and fees: Compare the borrowing cost of different no-credit-check loan options.
+• Rates and fees: Compare the borrowing cost of different no credit check loan options.
 For an apples-to-apples comparison, you may want to calculate the APR of options for which the lender only provides a fee schedule.
 APR expresses the annual interest charges and upfront fees as a percentage of the loan amount.
+Avoid lenders that don't make their pricing transparent.

 • Funding time: If you need an emergency loan, look for a lender that offers same-day or next-day funding.